 Want a Hobbit House?
 The Road Goes Ever On and On

 Which is your favorite hobbit home?
-Have you visited one, or do you plan to build your own?
-Or, know of any must-see hobbit holes not featured on our list?
+Have you visited one or do you plan to build your own?
+Better yet, know of any must-see hobbit holes not featured on our list?
 Leave us a comment below!